WHAT IS BLACK HISTORY MONTH?

-Black History Month was established in 1926.
-Although there is an international aspect to Black History month, it is mainly an American holiday.
-In 1926, Dr. Carter Godwin Woodson and other African American and white scholars, launched "Negro History Week" so that Americans could reflect on the history and contributions of African Americans.
+Did you know that Black History Month was established in 1926?
+That year, Dr. Carter Godwin Woodson and other scholars launched “Negro History Week,” so that Americans could reflect on the history and contributions of African Americans.
 In the 1970s, the celebration of African American history was expanded to include the entire month of February.

 Ask children to choose a friend or relative to write a letter to about Black History.
 Have them include a purpose for the special occasion, contributions of two or more leaders and the most interesting piece of information learned about Black History.
 Post the children's letters.
 At the end of the month, the children can send their letters to their chosen recipients.